petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md

 # Setting Up Clustering in DXP Cloud

-This article outlines the steps necessary to configure clustering for your Liferay DXP instance in DXP Cloud.
+This article outlines the steps necessary to configure clustering for your Liferay DXP instance in Liferay Cloud.

 **Contents:**